The Sherwood Advantage : Strategic Straight-Forward Approach

 Our course offerings are uniform nationwide.
 We always offer our courses on consistent Saturdays and Sundays to help with scheduling and rest.
 Every city and every state has the same exact schedules throughout the year.
 We offer our courses on-campus at university classrooms or at hotels near campus with conference rooms set up in a classroom format.
 We do this to ensure maximum access to both current and future college and graduate/professional school students.

-We offer the same weekend schedules in all sixty cities in twenty-seven states.
+We offer the same weekend schedules in all fifty-three cities in twenty-five states.
 Click Here to view our course schedules and start dates.
 Our year round start dates allow students to choose the start date that works best for their individual schedule.
 When you are planning in advance to take one our classes you’ll know our set dates and times for each course as they do not change.

 Practice and Hard Work